vidhishajaswani/CI-CD-Pipeline/README.md

 6. Jenkins: Automatically installs Jenkins on ```http://<ip_address_of_jenkins_srv>:<jenkins_port>/``` along with bypassing the user account setup and installing plugins.
 7. Jobs: Creates and triggers build for checkbox.io and iTrust applications.
 8. jFuzzer: Java code to read all java files and fuzz the code with some probability.
 It resets the head after each commit so that each time we fuzz, we fuzz the base code.
-9. Test-Prioritization: NodeJS code to prioritize tests.
+9. Final-Test-Prioritization: NodeJS code to prioritize tests.
 10. Analysis: Custom Analysis for Checkbox

 ## Workflow